lablup/backend.ai/docs/README.md

    The manager's *etcd* configuration should say `config/api/allow-graphql-schema-introspection` is true.
 2. Run `backend.ai proxy` command of the client SDK.
 Depending on your setup, adjust `--bind` and `--port` options.
    Use the client SDK version 21.03.7+ or 20.09.9+ at least to avoid unexpected CORS issues.
-3. From your web browser, avigate to `/spec/graphiql` under proxy server set up at step 2.
+3. From your web browser, navigate to `/spec/graphiql` under proxy server set up at step 2.
    Enjoy auto-completion and schema introspection of Backend.AI admin API!